jvmohr/dataScience/README.md

 # Soccer
 ## General Data
-Generalalized code of that found in MLS_Data to get data for other leagues.
+Generalized code of that found in MLS_Data to get data for other leagues.
 * soccer_table.py - script to get table of a specific season of a league from ESPN
 * Soccer Table.ipynb - notebook version of above script, looks a bit nicer
 * Soccer Game Data.ipynb - notebook to get game data from ESPN from a league